letsencrypt/pebble/README.md

-Since the Pebble test CA isn't part of any default CA trust stores you must add the [`test/certs/pebble.minica.pem`](test/certs/pebble.minica.pem) certificate to your your **test client**'s trust store manually to avoid HTTPS errors.
+Since the Pebble test CA isn't part of any default CA trust stores you must add the [`test/certs/pebble.minica.pem`](test/certs/pebble.minica.pem) certificate to your client's trusted root configuration to avoid HTTPS errors.
+Your client should offer a runtime option to specify a list of trusted root CAs.

 **IMPORTANT: Do not add the `pebble.minica.pem` CA to the system-wide trust store or to any production systems/codebases.
 The private key for this CA is